wufoo/docs/source/includes/_forms.md

       "ID": "Field222"
     },
 ```
-<h4 id='likert'>Likert fields have a SubFields propertyfor the "rows" and a Choices property for the "columns"</h4>
+<h4 id='likert'>Likert fields have a SubFields property for the "rows" and a Choices property for the "columns"</h4>
 ```json
     {
       "Title": "Likert",